DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/reports/FINAL_REPORT.md

 ## Abstract
 1-2 paragraphs of 200–250 words.
 Should concisely state the problem, why it is important, and give some indication of what you accomplished (2-3 discoveries)

+The proliferation of fake news has become a critical issue in the digital age, exacerbated by the rapid spread of information through social media and online platforms.
+Fake news, which consists of false or misleading information presented as news, can manipulate public opinion, fuel misinformation, and cause significant societal harm.
+Traditional methods of identifying and combating fake news are often insufficient due to the sheer volume and speed at which it is disseminated.
+Leveraging machine learning (ML) techniques offers a promising solution to this problem.
+ML models can be trained to detect patterns and features indicative of fake news, such as linguistic cues, source credibility, and dissemination patterns.
+By automating the detection process, ML can quickly and efficiently analyze vast amounts of data, far beyond the capacity of human fact-checkers.

 ## Introduction
 State your data and research question(s).
 Indicate why it is important.
 Describe your research plan so that readers can easily follow your thought process and the flow of the report.
 Please also include key results at the beginning so that readers know to look for.
 Here you can very briefly mention any important data cleaning or preparation.
 Do not talk about virtual results i.e. things you tried or wanted to do but didn’t do.
 Virtual results are worse than worthless.
 They highlight failure.